FSharpBristol/FSharpBristolPresentations/slides/FSharpTurtleTutorial.md

 {xpos = 40.0; ypos = -20.0; angle = 180.0; penState = Up; colour = Red}
  ```

-Next, on the command line, cd into the "Unit-Tests" folder from root and run `dotnet test`.
-All tests should now pass.

 ***

 ### Where Next?